Scramble Header Logo

 Whether you only need some light around camp (proximity lighting) or you're trekking deep into the night (long distance beam), you're going to need some artificial light to get things done while the sun is rolled away by the mighty scarab.

-We'll then segue smoothly into the final section, where we'll recommend our ideal head torch and battery setup for operating in low sub-zero temperatures.
+We'll then segue smoothly into the final section, where we'll recommend our ideal head torch and battery setup for operating in low sub-zero temperatures and trekking deep into the night.

 Lighting Part 1: Budget Options